electricbookworks/electric-book/README-WIP.md

 2. Split book metadata into book-specific files.
 That is, replace the `meta.yml` file with separate metadata files, where each book gets its own file.
 This will make it easier to maintain projects with several books.

+## To do

+1. Update files.txt
+1. Replace `file-list` file with JS-driven way to fetch the file list for Prince
+1. Handle all output in run.js (cross-platform)
+1. Create output tests